Ipomoea coccinea: Flowers and fruit

 These flowers bear capsular fruits, with pedicels that are reflexed below the fruit but erect in the flower.
 The fruits are 6–7 mm across.
 Mature fruits are more spherical in shape and have a light brown colour and can contain up to 4 seeds.
 Seeds are more a wedge-shaped, about 3–4 mm long; this can range from dark brown to black.
 Every year about 1–4 seeds per fruit are most likely disperse.
 The capsule will appear brittle, showing that it will shatter upon contact with the ground, releasing the seeds.

 Usage

 Red morning glory is an annual plant, so it can be grown as a climber over a fence to make a summertime screen and attract butterflies.

 Ipomoea × multifida is a hybrid between I. quamoclit (the cypress vine) and I. coccinea.
 The allotetraploid of this hybrid is Ipomoea sloteri.
 Both are known as cardinal climber.

-Flower Meaning

-Red morning glories are associated with the term "Love at first sight".